2025–26 Austrian Football Bundesliga

-The 2025–26 Austrian Football Bundesliga, also known as Admiral Bundesliga for sponsorship reasons, is the 114th season of top-tier football in Austria.
-Sturm Graz is two-time defending champion.
-The season began on 1 August 2025 and will end on 24 May 2026.
-This will be the final season with the halving of points after the regular season, which was instituted for the 2018-19 season.
+The 2025–26 Austrian Football Bundesliga, also known as Admiral Bundesliga for sponsorship reasons, was the 114th season of top-tier football in Austria.
+Sturm Graz were the two-time defending champion.
+The season began on 1 August 2025 and ended on 17 May 2026.
+This was the final season with the halving of points after the regular season, which was instituted for the 2018–19 season.

 Teams

 Austria Klagenfurt were relegated to the 2025–26 Austrian Football Second League after finishing in last place in the 2024–25 Relegation Round, ending four-year run in the top flight.
 SV Ried was promoted as champions of the 2024–25 Austrian Football Second League, returning just two years after its relegation.